Reduce Student Loan Debt While in College

 6. Become a Resident Assistant

-If living at home isn’t an option, look into your school’s resident assistant (RA) program.
+If living at home isn’t an option, consider your school’s resident assistant (RA) program.
 In general, RAs act as on-site resources for other students living in the dorms.
-RAs are able to minimize costs associated with living on campus by receiving free room and board.
-Many schools even provide a monthly stipend as a bonus for personal expenses.
-You’ll take on more responsibility but reduce the amount of loans you’ll need.
+RAs typically minimize costs associated with living on campus by receiving free room and board.
+Many schools even provide a monthly stipend for personal expenses.

 7. Get a Part-Time Job